nishantsharma/xml.ai/src/DeepInXML/README.md

 **[Documentation]**

-This is a framework for XML-to-XML (hier2hier) models implemented in [PyTorch](http://pytorch.org).
-The framework has modularized and extensible components for hier2hier models, training and inference, checkpoints, etc.  This is an alpha release.
+This is a deep learning framework for automating XML-to-XML (hier2hier) transformations.
+It is implemented in [PyTorch](http://pytorch.org).
+The framework has modularized and extensible components for training, debugging and inference, checkpoints, etc.  This is an alpha release.
 We appreciate any kind of feedback or contribution.

 # Key Features
 1) Use of attention to find the appropriate character position and XML node to focus upon.